 - Trinidad and Tobago exports chemicals, petroleum and petroleum products, steel products and fertiliser.

-Do you have any interesting facts about Trinidad and Tobago that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Trinidad and Tobago?
+Share them in the comments below!

 This page was last modified on August 7, 2021.
 Suggest an edit